enSili-co/colori/README.md

 </p>
 <h1 align=center>Colori for Mac</h1>
 <p align=center>
-  The only color palette generator you'll ever need;<br>at from the confort of your...
+  The only color palette generator you'll ever need;<br>from the confort of your...
 Mac!
 </p>